Lecrapouille/gdcef/addons/gdcef/demos/README.md

 Just open your Godot editor 4.2+ and search for the `project.godot` file of the desired demo.
 Open the demo and run it directly inside the Godot editor.

+## Understanding the architecture

+Please refer to the [architecture](../doc/architecture.md) documentation for more details.
 ### Demo 00: Hello CEF

 A "Hello-world" demo showing a 2D GUI split vertically into two browsers.
 Only the left browser accepts mouse and keyboard events.
 The right browser does not allow interaction since a timer is used for loading different URLs one by one.
 No keyboard events and mouse events are sent to the browser.